SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   Average normalized kinetic energy at simulation time :math:`25 \omega_r^{-1}` for the simulations with the Monte-Carlo, the Niel and the corrected Landau-Lifshitz (**CLL**) models.

+:numref:`synchrotron_t_gamma_ne` shows the time evolution of the electron energy distribution for different radiation models.
+At the beginning, all particles have the same energy.
+Stochastic effects leads the bunch to spread energetically as shown on the Monte-Carlo and the Niel cases.
+This effect is the strongest at the beginning when the quantum parameter is high.
+In the Monte-Carlo case, some electrons lose all their energy almost immediately.
+Then, as the particles cool down, the interaction enters the semi-classical regime where energy jumps are smaller.
+In the classical regime, radiation losses tighten back the electron energy and spatial distribution.
+In the Landau-Lifshitz case, there is no energy spread.
+This model can be seen as the average behavior of the stochastic ones.

 .. _synchrotron_t_gamma_ne: